TonyCookey/support-system-api/README.md

 This is the backend API for the Support System API, built with Ruby on Rails (API-only).
 It provides endpoints

-- Create Ticket
+- List Tickets (Pagination, Filtering)
-- Create Ticket with Attachment
+- Create Ticket (with Attachment)
 - Comment (Agent & Customer)
 - Export Closed Tickets (Agent - Past 1 Month)